xdainz/manacheck/README.md

 ---

-_Scraping relies on specific XPaths for each site.
+_Scraping relies on specific CSS Selectors for each site.
 Maintenance will be required if the target websites change their HTML structure._